Try it free

 1. Run a 30-minute mini-audit: 5 most critical content gaps + 3 quick wins.

-3. Offer a bundle discount if client signs for 3+ sprints or a 90-day program.
+3. Offer a bundle discount if the client signs for 3+ sprints or a 90-day program.

 Use this sprint as a test-and-scale tactic: one fast piece proves your impact, then expand into topic clusters or retainers.